digital-work-lab/open-source-project/docs/week_2_git_notebook_merge_conflict.md

 # Once resolved, create a merge commit as advised in the git status
 ```

-<p style="max-width: 800px; margin-left: 0; margin-right: 0; text-align: justify; width: 800px;">To validate your solution, run the following command to retrieve our solution:</p>
+To validate your solution, run the following command to retrieve our solution:

 ```python